iv-g-ru/XS/README.md

 More details about the language's capabilities are available in xsdoc.txt

-Instructions for using javaodc.rar: 1- unzip the archive, 2- open the index.html file, 3- congratulations, you've opened Javadoc.
+Instructions for using javafoc.rar: 1- unzip the archive, 2- open the index.html file, 3- congratulations, you've opened Javadoc.

 EXAMPLE:
 <pre>